turinglabsorg/twa-boilerplate/README.md

-# React + TypeScript + Vite
+# React + TWA

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite and Telegram Web Apps (TWA).
+Used a lot of already existing templates and guides to create this one, but this one is cool.
+Enjoy the bot [here](https://t.me/turinglabs_dev_bot).

 Currently, two official plugins are available: